AndrewH1188/leger-shearings/README.md

 * [Spanish Steps Text](https://romesite.com/spanish-steps.html) Text used from here for the Spanish Steps destination section.

+* [P&O Cruises](https://www.pocruises.com/cruise-destinations/mediterranean) was used to influence the visual design layout.

 ## Testing
 When viewing my page with the blue destination box and white space (for the images that dont have a box) at first  was showing either side of the image as shown below.